iwanders/analysis-ithc-iptsd/analysis.md

 ```
 7a 99 ca 56 97 19 1e 58 2d 58 b4 9d 10 77 38 4c d5 12 da 80
 ```
+This doesn't appear to change, one of the first data captures I have has the exact same (even from linux).

 For Metapen M2, we don't really know where the signal stops and starts.
 ```